Aggie senior wins 600 meters, qualifies for national meet

-Rahn Sheffield, who led numerous San Diego State athletes to All-America honors during his 23-year tenure with the Aztecs program, begins his first year in 2013-14 as an assistant track and field coach at UC Davis where he focuses on sprints and hurdles.
+Rahn Sheffield, who led numerous San Diego State athletes to All-America honors during his 23-year tenure with the Aztecs program, enters his second season with the Aggies but his first as the Director of Cross Country and Track and Field after serving as an assistant track coach in 2014.

 Sheffield began as an assistant coach at SDSU in 1984 and then was elevated to head coach in 1991.
 He retired from the position in 2008 after achieving tremendous success which included 78 Aztecs qualifying for the NCAA Championships, 19 earning All-America honors and three capturing individual national championships.